w3f/PSPs/psp-1.md

 The first two use-cases, in particular, can be observed everywhere on the present-day internet under DNS, and we believe them to be fundamental features of a name service that will continue to be useful as the Polkadot develops and matures.

-The normative parts of this document does not specify an implementation of the proposed system; its purpose is to document a protocol that different resolver implementations can adhere to in order to facilitate consistent name resolution.
+The normative parts of this document do not specify an implementation of the proposed system; its purpose is to document a protocol that different resolver implementations can adhere to in order to facilitate consistent name resolution.
 An appendix provides sample implementations of resolver contracts and libraries, which should be treated as illustrative examples only.

 Likewise, this document does not attempt to specify how domains should be registered or updated, or how systems can find the owner responsible for a given domain.
 Registration is the responsibility of registrars, and is a governance matter that will necessarily vary between top-level domains.